ingesolvoll/kee-frame/README.md

 ```

 ## Getting started
 kee-frame can be introduced into your re-frame app without affecting any existing code.
+You wire up your views, events and subscriptions as you normally do, and sprinkle a bit of kee-frame on top of that.

 The `kee-frame.core` namespace contains the public API
 ```clojure